akvo/akvo-reporting/Documentation/tutorials/crosstab_with_params/crosstab_with_params.md

 ![Screenshot][200]

+Of course this list can be changed/extended using other fields in the survey.
+This is just an example set of choices.

 #### District parameter

 Note: The District parameter needs to be created differently when using ReportServer.
 See [below]().

-Now we create a second parameter.
-In the New parameter dialog, Name it District, Prompt "Please select the district", keep Data type as String choose List box for Display type.
-However this list box is dynamic and will display all the districts in the Ghana dataset.
-To accomplish this, in the Selection list valuse section, set the Dynamic radio button.
+Now we create a second parameter, choice of District.
+In the New parameter dialog, Name it District, Prompt text "Please select the district", keep Data type as String choose List box for Display type.

+This list box is dynamic and will display all the districts in the Ghana dataset.
+To accomplish this, in the Selection list values section, set the Dynamic radio button.
 This automatically chooses the Ghana dataset since it's the only game in town.
+Keep the check-box Allow Multiple Values unchecked.
+This eliminates duplicates from the list of districts, similar to the SQL DISTINCT keyword.
 Choose column1 (which is mapped to the districtid column in the ghana table) for both Select value column and Select display text.
-At the bottom of the dialog, in the Sort section set column1 to Sort by, Ascending.:
+At the bottom of the dialog, in the Sort section set Sort by to column1, Sort diretion Ascending.:

 ![Screenshot][210]